mgutz/nanoc3_blog/README.md

     %h1 My First Post

-Note the metadata is stored in the same file, not a separate YAML file.
-Each file requires metadata section even if it is empty!
+Note: The metadata is stored in the same file, not a separate YAML file.
+Even stylesheets require an empty metadata section.
 Compile and browse the site:

     % rake clean
     % nanoc3 compile
     % nanoc3 aco

-Browse http://localhost:3000 to see your site.
+Browse http://localhost:3000 to see generated site.

 ## Deploying

-Simply copy `ouput/*` to the public folder of your (hosted) web server.
-It's that easy.
+Copy `ouput/*` to the public folder of your (hosted) web server.

 ## Naming Conventions